uqlibrary/technology-training/QGIS/raster/QGIS_raster.md

 Open QGIS and create a **new project** with `Project > New`.
 Let's straight away **save** our project: `Project > Save`.
 We should create a new folder, where our project and all the saved data will live, named "qgis_raster_intro" for example.

-Let's set the **project home** too: `Project > Properties > General` and set `Project home` to the same folder.
-This is where we can also give the project a title.
+Saving the project should automatically set the **project home** to the same location: you should see a gree Project Home icon in the Browser panel.
+If that's not the case, go to `Project > Properties > General` and set `Project home` to the same folder.
+This dialogue is where we can also give the project a title.

-Let's also add an OpenStreetMap basemap to locate ourselves on the globe: `Browser panel > XYZ Tiles > OpenStreetMap` (double-click, or drag and drop into the Layers panel).
+Let's now add an OpenStreetMap basemap to locate ourselves on the globe: `Browser panel > XYZ Tiles > OpenStreetMap` (double-click, or drag and drop into the Layers panel).

 ## Get some elevation data